LC-Linkous/reverse_engineering_notes/README.md

 **Task Examples**
 * Part number research
   * Correlate a part number to a component either through visual inspection, documentation, or internet searches.
-Tools such as a magnifying lens may be needed to read small or faint print on components
+Tools such as a magnifying lens may be needed to read small or faint print on components.
+  * Older components
 * Datasheet collection
   * Use identified component IDs to locate data sheets for operation information